Close Menu

 After running this command, your folder will reappear and behave like a normal folder once more.

-4. The reality check: What hiding files can and can’t protect you from
+4. What hiding files can and can’t protect you from

 It’s crucial to understand the limitations of this method.
 Important: Hiding a file is like putting something under a rug, not in a safe.
 It is a form of obscurity, not security.
 When I’m asked, ‘Is hiding files on Windows secure?’ my answer is always a firm no. A determined or even moderately tech-savvy user can find these files easily.
 To truly secure personal files, you need stronger measures.